pallets/flask/docs/api.rst

    signal is invoked with the instance of the template as `template` and the context as dictionary (named `context`).

+.. data:: before_render_template

+   This signal is sent before template rendering process.
+The signal is invoked with the instance of the template as `template` and the context as dictionary (named `context`).

 .. data:: request_started

    This signal is sent before any request processing started but when the